In the coming days, the water is the most valuable liquid on the earth.

 Hence Aeration provides a way to help clean up sludge and improve sludge quality.

-What is sludge activation process?
+What is the sludge activation process?

 The activated sludge process is a biochemical process in which aerobic bacteria consume the organic pollutants in wastewater.